 When Airbnb first released its new motto “Belong Anywhere,” the Internet was quick to mock.
-TechCrunch called the mission statement “hippy-dippy concept,” and the media compared the new logo to genitalia.
+TechCrunch called the mission statement a “hippy-dippy concept,” and the media compared the new logo to genitalia.

 However for Airbnb founders and employees alike, the new slogan represented the humanity of a service which encourages exploration and personal interactions between users regardless of their backgrounds.